 Which evidence-based system(s) are you using?
-Provide 2-3 measurable and observable action steps the team will take to help educators improve their classroom management system. □ CHAMPS 60% of teachers currently hold a valid CHAMPS certificate. ☐ Positive Behavior Interventions and Supports and the Classroom https://fl-pda.org/#/category/26 ☐ Other: Click here to enter name of system.
+Provide 2-3 measurable and observable action steps the team will take to help educators improve their classroom management system. □ CHAMPS ⋈ Positive Behavior Interventions and Supports and the Classroom https://fil-pda.org/#/category/26 □ Other: Click here to enter name of system.
+Coaching and support will be provided at the school level.
+Classroom management tips will be incorporated into faculty meetings.